hyperfocalHQ/pollen/README.md

 ## Installation

-Install Pollen with NPM, and either import it with your bundler of choice.
+Install Pollen with NPM and import it with your bundler of choice.

 ```sh
 npm i pollen-css